CodeTanzania/ewea-web/README.md

 #### Stakeholders

-EMIS Stakeholders contains an up to date database of all stakeholders responsible for emergency/disaster management within a specific region.
+EWEA Stakeholders contains an up to date database of all stakeholders responsible for emergency/disaster management within a specific region.

 See source code [repository](https://github.com/CodeTanzania/emis-stakeholder).